perslab/python-armory/README.md

 # perslab-sc-library
-Python scripts and data files for recurrent tasks
+Python and R scripts and data files for recurrent tasks